drpetersonfernandes/SimpleLauncher/README.md

 # 🎮 Simple Launcher

-**Simple Launcher** is a open-source emulator frontend.
+**Simple Launcher** is an open-source emulator frontend.
 Designed for both casual gamers and power users, it provides a seamless interface to organize, browse, and launch your retro gaming collection with deep integration for modern emulators and RetroAchievements.

 ---